“Mom and Dad, I’m Moving Back Home”

 Parents hope the ADHD sea will have calmed by the time they allow their 20-somethings to move back in.
 I have seen that happen, but usually the same old parent-child patterns re-emerge.
 The best way parents can disrupt that pattern is to learn the difference between beneficence and enabling, and to hold themselves to strict guidelines in the ways they choose to help their child.

 Beneficence means offering your child something that will help him or her on the road to independent living.
 Enabling means giving in ways that keep your child dependent and incompetent.
-The classic example is a parent who gives money to a substance-abusing child, hoping it will go for rent or food, when it will most likely be spent on the addiction.
+The classic example is a parent who gives money to a substance-abusing child, hoping it will go for rent or food, when it will most likely be spent on the problem.
 The parent should either pay the rent, or perhaps not contribute at all, since money not needed on rent will go into the bottle, pipe, or needle.

 For any child with ADHD, and especially one moving home, there are a hundred decisions a day that require parents to distinguish between helping and hurting.
 Here are my top 10 beneficent moves for parents whose young adult is coming home:

 Know your goal.
 Moving home should not be about “taking a break.”
 It should be about hitting the reboot button, giving someone a second chance at a good start.
 Kids who are too worn out to go to school, or tired of living on their own, aren’t good candidates for moving back home, and are at high risk of getting stuck there.